Months of QA, completed in hours with OwlityAI.

 Step 2: Define your test coverage goals

-As with any endeavor, it’s important to set realistic targets.
-100% automation doesn’t happen overnight.
+As with any endeavor, it’s important to set realistic targets — even AI functional testing won’t reach 100% automation overnight.

 Start with the top 10 most-used user flows (check your data and analytics for higher precision).
 Usually, they are hiding in critical-path logic (checkout, auth, onboarding), but these may also be recent areas of high churn or instability.